 How many awards will Creative Capital make and in what amounts?

-This year, Creative Capital will support approximately 23 projects in Moving Image (formerly Film/Video) and 23 projects in Visual Arts at initial levels of $10,000 each.
+This year, Creative Capital will support approximately 23 projects in Performing Arts, 17 projects in Emerging Fields and six projects in Literature at initial levels of $10,000 each.
 Including follow-up monetary support, a project may receive as much as $50,000 in direct financial support during the life cycle of the award, with the average amount closer to $35,000.
 This is in addition to advisory and professional services with an average value of $40,000, bringing the potential support per project up to $90,000.

 What are the review criteria?